There are several reasons why your credit card payment may not have been processed when checking out on Etsy.

 Most banks have limits on how much money can be charged or accessed in a single day.
 If you reach this limit, your bank may block your account from any further activity regardless of available funds in the account.

 Your bank may require you to request a higher purchase limit to complete the transaction.

-If you’re attempting to complete a multi-shop transaction, your debit/credit card will process it as one transaction.
+If you’re purchasing from multiple shops at once, your debit or credit card will process it as one transaction.
 If your card isn’t approved, the entire transaction will fail.
 If you've reached your bank's limit, you need to reduce the amount of your transaction.
-You can do this by moving some items to the saved for later section of your cart.
+You can do this by moving some items to the saved for later section of your basket.

 If you're using a prepaid credit card or gift card, register your personal information with the card issuer before checking out.